 Next, Team B will have up to one minute to confer, after which Team B may speak for up to three minutes in response to Team A’s presentation.
 This is known as the Commentary Period.

 Team A will then have up to one minute to confer, followed by three minutes to respond to Team B’s commentary.
-This is known as the Response Period.
+This is known as the Response to Commentary Period.

 The judges will then begin a ten-minute question and answer session with Team A. Before asking questions, the judges may confer briefly.
 Each judge should have time for at least one question, and may ask more questions if time permits.
 Teams are allowed to briefly confer (20 to 30 seconds) before answering a judge’s question.
 More than one team member may respond to a given judge’s question.
-This is known as the Dialogue Period.
+This is known as the Response to Judges’ Questions Period.

-Judges then evaluate the Presentation, Response, and Responses to Judges’ Questions by Team A and the Commentary by Team B, and assess the teams based on the scoring rubric.
+Judges then evaluate the Presentation, Response to Commentary, and Responses to Judges’ Questions by Team A and the Commentary by Team B, and assess the teams based on the scoring rubric.
 The rubric provides for a maximum of 45 points to be awarded to the presenting team and a maximum of 10 points to be awarded to the responding team.

 After the judges have made their scoring decisions, the moderator will read the second case number, title, and question to the same two teams, beginning the second half of the match.